wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-overview.md

 ## Introduction

 Wormhole's Native Token Transfers (NTT) is an open source, flexible, and composable framework for transferring tokens across blockchains.
-Integrators have complete control over how their tokens that use NTT behave on each chain, including the token standard, metadata, ownership, upgrade ability, and custom features.
+Integrators have complete control over how their tokens that use NTT behave on each chain, including the token standard, metadata, ownership, upgradeability, and custom features.

 The framework offers two modes of operation for existing token deployments.
 In locking mode, the original token supply is preserved on a single chain.
 In contrast, the burning mode enables the deployment of multichain tokens, distributing the supply across various chains.